 I recently presented to a panel comprising Chief Executive Officers, Chief Finance Officers and Chief Operating Officers and had really positive feedback.
 Although by then I was using Michelle’s techniques for all my formal presenting, this felt a little different because the audience was so senior and I debated whether to revert to type.
 I am so glad that I didn’t – I was amazed at the reaction and the positivity from the panel.

-These days, I’m not nervous beforehand, which is a change from how I would have been six months ago.
+These days, I’m not nervous beforehand, which is a change from how I would have been a few years ago.
 I have become much more mindful of the impression I’m making and the message I’m conveying, both through the words I use and the way I present.

 In what specific ways have your presentation skills improved since learning with Michelle?